dayton-outar/shillings/docs/BRAND.md

 >
 > Trust creation is a fundamental goal of brand design.

+The foundation of brand is trust.
+Customers trust your brand when their experiences consistently meet or beat their expectations

 What can our brand be trusted to deliver to our customers?

 > If a company’s brand value is such a large part of its assets, why isn’t it listed on the balance sheet?
 Good question.
 But while companies ponder this, they’re already using brand values as tools to obtain financing, put a price on licensing deals, evaluate mergers and acquisitions, assess damages in litigation cases, and justify the price of their stock.